rameshs-data/GenAI_Text_Classification_Evaluation/README.md

 # Overview

-## Instructions
+## Problem Statement
-You've been given a short jupyter notebook that trains and evaluates a couple of models on a simple classification task.
-There are two parts to this assignment: Coding & Brainstorming.
+There are two parts to this problem: Coding & Brainstorming.
 #### Coding
 The notebook is full of issues, ranging from general poor coding & ML practices to silent bugs.
 We'd like you to clean up the notebook and fix those issues.
 You can just focus on the models provided, there's no need to train any others.
 Though feel free to experiment if you'd like!